$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Background on the representation-cell structure

 While it is preferable to automate this computation, a formula for counting these minus signs can be given for the ordered decomposition $\R^{s(1)}\oplus\R^{s(2)}\oplus\dots\oplus \R^{s(n)}$ with $s:[1,n]\to\{+,-\}$ by letting $\lambda$ have jump sequence $\underline{j}$ and using the reverse Kronecker delta $\widehat \delta_{i,j}=1-\delta_{i,j}$,

 It is important that a different ordered decomposition of the underlying representation can create a very different equivariant Schubert cell construction.
-For example, while $\Omega_{[2,5]}(\R^{+-+-+})\iso e^{4,2}$, the decomposition $\R^{5,2}=\R^{-++-+}$ gives $\Omega_{[2,5]}(\R^{-++-+})\iso e^{4,4}$, an ingredient for building the same space $\Gr_2(\R^{5,2})$ which does not appear in the $\R^{+-+-+}$ construction.
+For example, while $\Omega_{[2,5]}(\R^{+-+-+})\iso e^{4,2}$, the decomposition $\R^{5,2}=\R^{+-++-}$ gives $\Omega_{[2,5]}(\R^{+-++-})\iso e^{4,4}$, an ingredient for building the same space $\Gr_2(\R^{5,2})$ which does not appear in the $\R^{+-+-+}$ construction.

-A representation-cell structure for space allows for a \textbf{one-cell-at-at-time filtration}, such that each subsequent inclusion cofiber is a representation sphere:
+A representation-cell structure for a space allows for a \textbf{one-cell-at-at-time filtration}, such that each subsequent inclusion cofiber is a representation sphere:

 This gives rise to the \textbf{one-cell-at-a-time equivariant cellular spectral sequence} for a Grassmannian, which we will discuss further in the next section.
 To a given choice of decomposition for the underlying representation space, we get a spectral sequence having for its $E_1$ page a free $\Mt$-module with basis elements corresponding to the bidegrees $(p_i,q_i)$ of these Schubert cells.
 We will refer to this data as a \textbf{table of ingredients} where each Young diagram or jump sequence represents the generator for an $\Mt$ in that bidegree.
 Denote the ingredient table of a certain decomposition $\bigoplus \R^{\pm}$ by $I(\pm\dots\pm)$.
-We have for example two depictions of $I(\R^{+-+-+})=I(+-+-+)$ in Figure \ref{fig:252ingreds pmpmp}.
+Figure \ref{fig:252ingreds pmpmp} has two depictions of $I(\R^{+-+-+})=I(+-+-+)$.

 While the ingredients table is the first page of a spectral sequence, we will often make use of this data in another way.
 If we consider attaching these equivariant cells successively by increasing dimension and then weight, we can compute the cohomology of filtered subspaces one at a time.
-That is, rather than running a spectral sequence, we will repeatedly consider the long exact sequence corresponding to iteratively building subspaces $X_{k+1}$ from $X_k$ by attaching one equivariant cell $e^{p,q}$:
+That is, rather than running a spectral sequence, we will repeatedly consider the long exact sequence corresponding to iteratively building subspaces $X_{k+1}$ from $X_k$ by attaching one equivariant cell $e^{p,q}$, giving the cofiber sequence